VS-310/Antispoof-fingerprint-system/README.md

-# Raspberry Pi Fingerprint Sensor and RGB Display Interface
+# Raspberry Pi Fingerprint Sensor and Anti spoof Detection using ML techniques

 This Python script is part of a research project conducted by Team X under the supervision of Professor Tushar Sandhan during the summer internship.
 The project focuses on integrating a fingerprint sensor with an RGB display using a Raspberry Pi, combining hardware interfacing, fingerprint operations, and machine learning for enhanced security.